francavillaemiliano/Playwright-Santex/README.md

-# Santex RBI Team - Front End Training Challenge
+# Front End Training Challenge

 Quick challenge to help candidates to join RBI Team to catch up with currently used technologies